dimas/eye-of-the-pi/README.md

 like [Luma.OLED](https://luma-oled.readthedocs.io/en/latest/hardware.html)

 The Python code in [Original Adafruit Pi_Eyes sources](https://github.com/adafruit/Pi_Eyes/) I found difficult to follow and modify because it was a bit monolithic - everything was done in one huge `frame` method and there were lots of globals.
+And two-eyed version (`eyes.py`) was like 95% identical code.

 So I refactored it to be a bit more OOP-ish and introduced a clear separation between rendering code (the `Eye` class that draws the eye in a certain state using pi3d) and animation code (that controls eye state based on time or GPIO input).

-The hope is that two-eye version (when I start working on it) will also benefit a lot from that `Eye` class it as lots of copy&paste can be removed from `eyes.py`.
+Because the new version does not require `fbx2`, it does not have to be run under root.

 ## How to use
 It is still work in progress really...